unoplatform/uno.extensions/doc/Overview/Reactive/overview.md

 #### Metadata

-MVUx wraps the asynchronous data request with metadata that tells us if the request is still in progress, has failed, or succeeded, and if succeeded, whether the request contains any data entries.
+MVUX wraps the asynchronous data request with metadata that tells us if the request is still in progress, has failed, or succeeded, and if succeeded, whether the request contains any data entries.

 #### Code generation

-MVUx comes with a powerful code-generation engine that supplements the user with generated boilerplate code that consists of model and entity proxy classes containing important properties and asynchronous commands.
+MVUX comes with a powerful code-generation engine that supplements the user with generated boilerplate code that consists of model and entity proxy classes containing important properties and asynchronous commands.
 The proxy-classes assist the UI with displaying the data according to its current state provided with the metadata.

 #### UI Controls
-MVUx also provides a set of UI tools that are specially tailored to automatically read and display that metadata, providing templates for the various states, such as no data, error, progress tracking, as well interactions with the server to enable easy refreshing and saving of the data.
+MVUX also provides a set of UI tools that are specially tailored to automatically read and display that metadata, providing templates for the various states, such as no data, error, progress tracking, as well interactions with the server to enable easy refreshing and saving of the data.